programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 [Quanteda](https://quanteda.io/) is a useful R package for managing and analyzing textual data.
 For documentation, visit their [docs and tutorials page](https://quanteda.org/quanteda/).
 Quanteda enables us to wrangle the YouTube comment data into a useful format for Wordfish.

-To set up Quanteda for WordFish, we first need to set:
+To set up `quanteda` for WordFish, we first need to set:

 ```
 options(width = 110)